Turtle fibropapillomatosis

 Turtle fibropapillomatosis (FP) is a disease of sea turtles.
 The condition is characterized by benign but ultimately debilitating epithelial tumours on the surface of biological tissues.
 FP exists all over the world, but it is most prominent in warmer climates, affecting up to 50–70% of some populations.

-The causative agent of the disease is believed to be Chelonid alphaherpesvirus 5 (ChHV-5), a species of virus in the genus Scutavirus, subfamily Alphaherpesvirinae, family Herpesviridae, and order Herpesvirales.
+The causative agent of the disease is believed to be Chelonid herpesvirus 5 (ChHV-5), a species of virus in the genus Scutavirus, subfamily Alphaherpesvirinae, family Orthoherpesviridae, and order Herpesvirales.
 Turtle leeches are suspected mechanical vectors, transmitting the disease to other individuals.
 The disease is thought to have a multifactorial cause, including a tumour-promoting phase that is possibly caused by biotoxins or contaminants.